exah/piny-api/README.md

 - `title?: string` — bookmark title (optional)
 - `description?: string` — bookmark description (optional)
 - `privacy: 'public'` — access to bookmark (only `'public'` supported at the moment)
-- `tags: string[]` — list of tags that should be assigned to the bookmark, will be added to the user tags
+- `tags?: string[]` — list of tags that should be assigned to the bookmark, will be added to the user tags (optional)

 #### Request